Digger Phelps

 Richard Frederick "Digger" Phelps (born July 4, 1941) is an American former college basketball coach, most notably of the Notre Dame Fighting Irish from 1971 to 1991.
 For 20 years, from 1993 to 2014, he served as an analyst on ESPN.
-He got the nickname "Digger" from his father, who was a mortician in Beacon, New York.
+He got the nickname "Digger" from his friends.

 Early life

 Phelps was born in Beacon, New York.
 His family ran a funeral home business in the city.
+He worked at his father's business on weekends and during summer.
+He got the nickname "digger" from his friends.

 Coaching career

 Early career

 Phelps began his coaching career in 1963 as a graduate assistant at Rider College (now Rider University), where he had played basketball.
 After a move to St. Gabriel's High School in Hazleton, Pennsylvania, he obtained his first full assistant job in 1966 at the University of Pennsylvania in Philadelphia.

 His first head coaching job came in 1970 at Fordham University in The Bronx, where he coached Charlie Yelverton and P. J. Carlesimo, the athletic director's son.
 Phelps led the Rams to a 24–2 record in the 1970–71 regular season and a #9 national ranking.

 Fordham received an at-large bid to the 25-team NCAA tournament, where they advanced to the Sweet Sixteen, and won the consolation game for third place in the East regional.

 In May 1971 at age 29, Phelps was named head coach at the University of Notre Dame.